DashW/Ingenuity/README.md

 Ingenuity Framework is a lightweight collection of C++ libraries and API wrappers for the development of realtime, hardware-accelerated applications such as games, visualisations and tools.
 Current features include:
 - Entrypoints for Win32 and Windows Store applications
-- GPU abstraction for DirectX11 and DirectX9 (deprecated)
+- GPU abstraction for DirectX11, OpenGL (experimental), and DirectX9 (deprecated)
 - Audio abstraction for XAudio2
 - Scripting abstraction for Lua
 - Image processing abstraction for FreeImage and WIC